-Exact projections of the impacts of ocean acidification are still being researched, but it is clear that ocean ecosystems, marine food-webs and biodiversity are at risk.
-In due course this would impact food and economic security, while affecting commercial fishing and tourism industries.
-Countries stand to lose an estimated $1 Trillion in total from the services provided by coral reef ecosystems alone.
-What’s more, as acidification worsens and the sea surface warms, the ocean becomes less effective in absorbing CO2.
-More in the atmosphere could intensify the impacts of climate change.
+Exact projections are still being researched, but it is clear that ocean ecosystems, marine food-webs and biodiversity are at risk from ocean acidification.
+Commercial fishing and tourism are at risk, as is food and economic security over the longer term.
+Countries stand to lose an estimated $1 trillion from coral reef ecosystems alone.
+As acidification worsens and the sea surface warms, the ocean becomes less effective in absorbing CO2, leaving more in the atmosphere and intensifying the impacts of climate change.

 New Zealand will champion the Ocean Acidification Action Group –improving the capacity of Commonwealth countries to address the impact of ocean acidification, particularly in small-island developing states.

 The Action Group will share knowledge, experience and best practice the impact of ocean acidification and how to address it.
 It will focus on improving our understanding of: